 Prevent Email Going Into Spam Folders

-If you find that emails are being filtered into a spam folder, or junk mail folder, the first thing to check is the SPF record of your domain name.
+If you find that emails are being filtered into a spam folder, or junk mail folder, check the following:

-- Make sure that you have added all of your domain names to the Sender Domains page, and check they are all verified.
+- Make sure that you have added all of your domain names to the Verified Senders page, and check they are all verified.

 - Create a free account at Google Postmaster Tools.
 This will give you the ability to see various metrics that Google/Gmail keeps for your domain name and will let you see if there is a problem.
 Note: it will take a few days for any stats to appear after you create an account with them.